 School of Theology students may obtain course schedules online at the School of Theology website or from the Registrar's Office.
-School of Theology students may register for classes online.
-Please make an appointment with your advisor prior to early registration to discuss your schedule.
+School of Theology students register for classes online through their My Mercer portal.
+Please make an appointment with your advisor prior to the first day of course registration to discuss your schedule.
 Your faculty advisor is listed in My Mercer.